Marriage That Reflects God: Part 1

 Communication with your spouse requires patience, grace, love, and mutual respect.
 Effective communication requires us to listen carefully, engage in conversation, give full attention to our spouse, and share our thoughts and feelings with them.
 The one thing the enemy loves to do with married couples is cause division and disunity, which can mute our communication with our spouse.
 This allows the enemy to come in and plant lies within our hearts about our spouse and marriage and lead us astray from each other and God, which can lead to poor communication and harsh words.
 Communication with our spouse is meant to reflect what God says and thinks about them and ourselves.

 “For out of the abundance of the heart, the mouth speaks.”
 Matthew 12:34

 “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.”
 Ephesians 4:29

-Remember friends, God created you and your spouse in his image and your marriage can be a shinning bright reflection of His character, love and grace.
-Next week we will pick up where we left off and discuss how implementing our commitment, forgiveness, grace and humility in marriage can give us a marriage reflecting God.
+Remember, friends, God created you and your spouse in His image, and your marriage can be a bright reflection of His character, love, and grace.
+Next week, we will pick up where we left off and discuss how implementing our commitment, forgiveness, grace, and humility in marriage can give us a marriage that reflects God.